 Word Domination is essentially a condensed version of the game formula made popular by Scrabble.
-It’s very similar, with a few important differences.
+Your skills as a Scrabble word finder certainly apply.
+The game is very similar, but with a few important differences.

 In Word Domination, you play against an opponent on a board with empty squares.
 Some spaces are marked with score multipliers, just like in Scrabble.
 The difference is that the board is not the same size.
 Word Domination’s board is 9 x 9 squares while Scrabble’s game board is a 15 x 15 grid.

 Word Domination games also end differently.
 For each game, you only play five rounds.
 The player with more points at the end of the final round wins the game.
 For Scrabble, the game ends when you and your opponent use every letter tile in the bag or neither of you can create any more words with existing tiles.

 Another big difference when playing a game of Word Domination is you have a time limit during each round.
 You must make your move within 75 seconds.
 With a smaller board, fewer rounds and a time limit, Word Domination is a game for people who want to think and play fast.

 Word Domination has a lot of custom rules, but that doesn’t mean you are unable to transfer most of your skills over from other games.
 What you’ve learned in Scrabble and Words With Friends can help you here.

 Know your dictionary: Develop your vocabulary and memorize as many words as you can.
 Being able to rely on your memory to find the best words for a situation is invaluable.
 The Word Domination word list is very similar to almost any Scrabble dictionary you may have used before.

 Form words from your opponent's words: Look for every opportunity to use the letters and words your opponent has played.
 Often, you can then make words that are far better than anything you can create with your tile rack letters or the words you’ve already played.